 - Participate in WSI related teleconferences and meetings.

 - Identify a leadership team which includes the principal, lead teachers (from each grade level), arts specialist(s), etc. to plan the efforts and map the progress of the school in the WSI journey.

 - Host site visits for Arts in the Classroom, WSI schools and other guests.
 A three-hour visit includes: Observation of model arts integrated lessons, walk-through of the school and conversations with administrators and teachers.
-All visits will be coordinated through the WSI director.
+All visits will be coordinated through the Arts Education Director.

 - Be available to present strategies at future WSI professional learning opportunities.